-(ANTIGONISH, N.S.) - At a special presentation during the StFX Athletics Awards Gala held Monday evening in Antigonish, N.S., Atlantic University Sport announced X-Men hockey forward Eric Locke as the 2017 recipient of the 31st annual James Bayer Memorial Scholarship Award presented by PepsiCo Beverages Canada.
+(FREDERICTON, N.B.)
+At a special presentation during the St. Thomas University Athletics awards gala Wednesday evening in Fredericton, N.B., Atlantic University Sport announced Tommies women’s hockey goaltender as the 2019 recipient of the 33rd annual James Bayer Memorial Scholarship Award presented by PepsiCo Beverages Canada.

 The James Bayer Memorial Scholarship Award was established in 1985 and is awarded annually to an outstanding student-athlete in Atlantic University Sport for excellence in academics, athletics, leadership, sportsmanship and citizenship.

-Phil Currie, executive director of Atlantic University Sport, was on hand to make the presentation on behalf of the selection committee which also includes Marg Bayer, wife of the late James Bayer, and Dr. Eddy Campbell, president and vice-chancellor of the University of New Brunswick and chair of the AUS board of directors.
+Phil Currie, executive director of Atlantic University Sport, was on hand to make the presentation on behalf of the selection committee which also includes Marg Bayer, wife of the late James Bayer, and Dr. Kent MacDonald, president and vice-chancellor of St. Francis Xavier University and chair of the AUS board of directors.

-Each year, the 11 AUS member schools nominate one student-athlete for this prestigious award.
-As this year's recipient, Locke receives a $1,000 scholarship.
+Each year, AUS member schools nominate one student-athlete for this prestigious award.
+As this year's recipient, Clarke receives a $1,000 scholarship.

 James Bayer taught education and physical education at both high school and university levels.
 He served as supervisor and consultant for the Nova Scotia Department of Culture, Recreation and Fitness.